generoi/bedrock/README.md

 _For windows but also new macs also see the [system requirements installation steps](#system-requirements-installation-for-windows)._

+_For Apple Silicon macs, skip to the Docker section._

 * PHP >= 7.2
 * Composer - [Install](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)
 * Vagrant >= 1.8.7